Adult Attention Deficit Disorder How Emotional Healing Can Help You

 What Does Emotion Have To Do With It?

 Good question!
 The approach I'm taking here is that emotion has everything to do with adult add symptoms.
-The standard approach to diagnosis and treatment for add in adults, as described in this article, focuses more on symptoms, and we're going to get to some of the underlying causes.
+The standard approach to diagnosis and treatment for add in adults focuses more on symptoms, and we're going to get to some of the underlying causes.

 Here's the deal about emotions and adult attention deficit disorder:

-- Extreme anger and fear literally shut down higher brain function, easily giving rise to adult add symptoms.
+Extreme anger and fear literally shut down higher brain functions, easily giving rise to adult add symptoms.

 So, if that makes sense to you, then maybe you'll be interested in these natural remedies for add--natural, that is, because they come from inside you and involve no chemicals or medication of any kind.